SquizAI/VibeCoding_1101/Chapter_01_The_Vibe_Coding_Revolution/Chapter_01_Beginner.md

 Welcome to the exciting world of Vibe Coding!
 If you're new to programming or just starting your journey with AI-assisted development, this chapter is designed specifically for you.
 We'll introduce the core concepts of Vibe Coding in simple, approachable terms with plenty of examples to help you get started.

-> **2025 Update**: As of March 2025, Vibe Coding has evolved to incorporate Unified Agentic Systems, making AI assistance even more intuitive and powerful for beginners.
+> **2025 Update**: As of March 2025, Vibe Coding has evolved with new AI collaboration techniques, making AI assistance even more intuitive and powerful for beginners.
 These advancements mean you can now build impressive applications with significantly less technical knowledge than ever before.

 ## What is Vibe Coding?